lester-lee/curious-places/contract.md

 **Rewards and Punishments**
  1. Team works together to mitigate disruptions and disruptive behavior
  2. Failure to meet commitments will result in poor final team feedback, but steps will be taken before then to make necessary adjustments accordingly
+ 3. Success will be rewarded with good final team feedback and a better product; internally, should be recognized by the team
- 3. Check negatvie feedback to ensure it's not an outlier
+ 4. Check negatvie feedback to ensure it's not an outlier, but make strides towards minimizing issues

 **Follow-Up**
+  1. Should issues with the contract arise the group will discuss concerns
+  2. Bring up issues in the group char or during meetings
+  3. Majority rules for revisions